aashishksahu/aashishksahu/README.md

 # Aashish Kumar Sahu
 ### I am a software developer from India.
-Here is a summary of the work I have done through the years...
+Here is a little summary of my work...
  ---
  ### My flagship Projects
 * **Streamit - Music streaming web app made in SEAN stack**